-A few answers to common questions regarding WINGS of Hope:
+A few answers to common questions regarding WINGS and SUNFLOWER:

 Organizations introduce new programming for multiple reasons and need the support of others.
 If you want to try adapting the WINGS model to your agency’s context and implement it, you will for sure have all support from the agencies that were able to implement the project and are ready to share their unique experience.
 As pioneers, they had to scrape through many challenges.
 However, now they get an opportunity to help their peers who decide to join the WINGS family.